roncito/omniauth-mollie/README.md

 ## Known limitations

-Connecting with Mollie through this strategy only allows you to have the following [Mollie Permissions](https://www.mollie.com/nl/docs/oauth/permissions):
-`payments.read, customers.read, subscriptions.read, organizations.read`

-Please create a pull request when you want the gem to have more permissions.
+1. This only allows you to have the following [Mollie Permissions](https://www.mollie.com/nl/docs/oauth/permissions): `payments.read, customers.read, subscriptions.read, organizations.read`.
+Please create a pull request if you'd like the gem to have more permissions.

+2. Mollie's access tokens expire in **1 hour**, and their refresh tokens expire in **2 weeks**.
+I contacted Mollie to extend this period or completely remove expirations from access tokens, but have yet to do this.
+Please [contact Mollie](https://help.mollie.com/hc/en/requests/new) to convince them to do the latter.

 ## Contributing